IvonJanssen/dissect-docs/docs/source/tools/acquire.rst

 it's considerably easier to use and the resulting binaries are a lot smaller.

 A major downside of PyInstaller is that you have to either ship multiple files or use the ``--onefile`` option, which extracts files to a temporary directory on the filesystem.
-This can destroy forensic filesystem artifacts, so keep that in mind when using PyInstaller.
+This can destroy forensic filesystem artefacts, so keep that in mind when using PyInstaller.

 Similar to PyOxidizer, we also have to pre-generate a list of plugins for PyInstaller.